agittins/bermuda/ARCHITECTURE.md

 ## Testing

 Run with the project virtualenv: `.venv/bin/python -m pytest tests/`.
-Coverage is configured in `setup.cfg`.
+Pytest and coverage are configured in `pyproject.toml` (single source — do not add a `pytest.ini`, it would silently override that section); the coverage gate enforces ≥ 95 %.
 The `tests/test_*_characterization.py` files capture the current behaviour of the experience-tuned BLE algorithms so they can be refactored safely; `tests/test_unique_id_regression.py` guards entity identity.